Empathy In Social Situations And Not Coming Off As Insensitive

 People with more logical, cerebral personalities sometimes look down on emotions, and see them as irrational and unnecessary.
 When a friend or colleague is feeling a strong emotion their first thought isn't, "Oh no!
 They're so unhappy.
 How can I comfort them?"
 It's, "This is so pointless.
 Why don't they pull themselves together and use their brain to work through their problem?".
 Yeah, emotions sometimes can lead people astray, but they can't be written off entirely.
 It's best to have a balance of emotion and logic.

 Emotions are essential in making a lot of decisions.
 More logical people think dry facts are all you need, but often without emotions we're often left with two choices that have an equal amount of pros and cons on each side.
 It's those gut feelings of, "Mmm, this one makes me happy" or "Yech, I don't want that one" that break the tie.

 Emotions also motivate you to act.
 For example, we've all had times where our life wasn't exactly where we wanted it to be, but we stayed in the rut because while we logically realized things could be better, our circumstances didn't cause us that much emotional pain.
 It's only when the frustration, sadness, and discouragement build up enough that we finally start to do something.

 Emotions are also just a part of being human.
 Even if you don't have much use for them yourself, you have to accept that they drive most people.

 Learn to get in touch with your own emotions

 People can have trouble with emotional empathy because they're cut off from their own feelings.
-If they see family member looking depressed they may feel sad for them deep down, but not be able to access it.
-I think some people really are less emotional than others, but even the most logical, analytical person isn't a complete robot.
+If they see a family member looking depressed they may feel sad for them deep down, but not be able to access it.
+I think some people really are less-emotional than others, but even the most logical, analytical person isn't a complete robot.

 People can get out of touch with their feelings because: